sunnywoka/prenatal-treasures/README.md

 # Prenatal Treasures

+I have deployed this project on Railway.app.
+[Click it to view](https://prenatal-treasures.up.railway.app/)

 ## Project Objective

 The Prenatal Treasures is my personal project designed to provide support and assistance in preparing for the arrival of a newborn baby.
 It was created out of the necessity to have a convenient and efficient tool for tracking baby and mummy essentials.
 The goal is to streamline the process of organising and managing the items needed for your new family member.